Dulgan1/alx-high_level_programming/0x0D-SQL_introduction/README.md

 - **File 13**
     > Removes all records with score less or equal to 5.

+- **File 14**
+    > Computes the average score of all records and return in a new column average.
 # Usage
 	cat [filename] | mysql -hlocalhost -uroot -p [database]